CTemp3/Game-of-Thrones-House-Search/README.md

-# Project 1 Marvel Character Research
+# Project 1 Star Wars Character Research

 ## Purpose
-The Marvel Superhero Search App allows the user to search a predefined set of characters which will return results of comic books that superhero has been featured in.
+The Star Wars Character Search App allows the user to search a predefined set of characters which will return results of comic books and movies that character has been featured in.

 ## Built With
 * HTML